omahacodeschool/ruby-documentation/README.md

 # Starts and then plays the game with the provided players.
 #
 # Parameters:
-# + player1 - Player: One of the players.
+# player1 - Player: One of the players.
-# + player2 - Player: Another player.
+# player2 - Player: Another player.
+# player3 - Player: This isn't a real parameter for this method, but it's here to demonstrate
+#           how you would type a very long description of a parameter.
 #
 # Returns:
 # Player: Whoever was victorious.